 Seniors in Louisiana

-When you turn 55, you may be able to get a discount on car insurance if you complete a safe driving course.
-Once you turn 70, you will no longer be able to renew your license by mail.
+When you turn 55, you may be able to get a discount on car insurance if you complete a safe driving course - check with your provider's policies to find out the details.

 Undocumented Workers in Louisiana